Information for applicants and key deadlines

 RESPIRE4 Host Centre Registry

 To coincide with the start of the RESPIRE4 fellowship programme, ERS launched the brand new RESPIRE4 Web Host Registry in early 2020.
 The registry includes the list of registered host centres where RESPIRE4 fellows can choose to conduct their research projects.
-Host centres can register to join the RESPIRE4 Web Host Registry until spring 2022.
+Host centres can still register to join the RESPIRE4 Web Host Registry until the last call of RESPIRE4 closes.

 Why register as a RESPIRE4 host centre?